-The Joykiller blast out fast pop-punk tunes which very often cross the border into summery rock 'n' roll territory and even regress into good old trad. punk sounding as if it came straight out of the 70's.
+The Joykiller blast out fast pop-punk tunes which very often cross the border into summery rock 'n' roll territory and even regress into goo old trad. punk sounding as if it came straight out of the 70's.
 Probably the friendliest sounding punks you'll ever hear.
 They give the impression that beneath their well 'ardness they're nice blokes really.
 If you're looking for something a bit different this is a brilliant album which caters for all aspects of Punk Rock.
+Mischa

 DIMITRI FROM PARIS Sacre Bleu (Yellow Stereo) Don't wanna sound like a disc spotter, but its on me fave label.
 Anyway, its an album for lovers of music.
-It could easily have been done by half a dozen different people as, pretty much, no two track are the same.
+It could easily have been done by half a dozen different people as, pretty much, no two tracks are the same.
 What unifies this, dare I say, masterpiece is its diversity You have crazy latin (yes latin is crazy, but this is crazier): Sacre Francais, Un Womens Paradis and the fantastic Une Very Stylish Femme (I'm sure that's a Lauren Bacall sample in it).
 80's funk: Free Ton Style.
 Stylish Trip Hop (not that boring British shit): Reveres and Un World Mysteriouse.
 A TV theme for a non existent Cop show: Dirty Larry.
 Summat jolly with cow bells and whistles: La Rythme Et Le Cadence.
 Summut that can only be described as French (though the whole album has that feel anyway): Par Un Chemin Different.
 And, well, comedy: Nothing To Lose (a piss take of St Etienne?), Le Moogy Reggae (awful) and the awe inspiring Monsieur Dimitri Love De Stylophone.
 If you love music you'll love this.
 Buy it whilst stocks last.

-Catchy but razor-edged guitar pop which you'll be humming forever SOUNDGARDEN Down On The Upside (A&M) after one listen.
-Can't say the same for the b-side Dark Globe is a My history with Soundgarden goes all the way back to the album mellow acoustic number that wouldn't stand out in a crowd and Hare before this 'un.
-I got Superunknown on the strength of Black Hole Sun Krishna is, as the name suggests, all sitars and bongos too bizarre to (Spoonman is alright-ish).
+SOUNDGARDEN Down On The Upside (A&M)

+My history with Soundgarden goes all the way back to the album before this 'un.
+I got Superunknown on the strength of Black Hole Sun (Spoonman is alright-ish).
 I was a bit cautious about this one 'cos I hadn't heard any of the singles.
-Basically what I look for in a 'grunge' describe. album is classic tracks.
-Ones that'll stand up with the best: Would? by Alice In Chains, Jeremy by Pearl Jam, Plush by Stone Temple Pilots TELSTAR PONIES Does Your Heart Have Wings?
-(Fire) and Black Hole Sun obviously.
-There is one, of a different kind in the I thought at first it was a misprint but, no, the a-side really is thirteen triphoppy (honest!)
-Applebite and also in the American indie-fuelled minutes long.
-Except nothing happens for the first two and a half Dusty.
-But whilst Chris Cornell can sing, he doesn't always use my then a strange moaning begins to float from the speakers (beware preferred style.
+Basically what I look for in a 'grunge' album is classic tracks.
+Ones that'll stand up with the best: Would? by Alice In Chains, Jeremy by Pearl Jam, Plush by Stone Temple Pilots and Black Hole Sun obviously.
+There is one, of a different kind in the triphoppy (honest!)
+Applebite and also in the American indie-fuelled Dusty.
+But whilst Chris Cornell can sing, he doesn't always use my preferred style.
 Which definitely isn't the 'rock banshee'.
-Thez too listening when you're stoned or you might think God is speaking to many tunes here spoiled by that and thus make Never The Machine Forever, Blow Up The Outside and Burden In My Hand not as great as you) followed by a bit of noise and squeally guitars stadium rockstyle.
-By now you are three minutes in and wondering what it's going they could've been.
+Thez too many tunes here spoiled by that and thus make Never The Machine Forever, Blow Up The Outside and Burden In My Hand not as great as they could've been.
 Also it robs me of Overfloater being 'tha shit'.
-The to do for the next ten.
-The answer comes soon.
-It does it all again album also seems a step back in style (not that I'd know, like) with except the squealy bit adopts a Pink Floyd feel and goes on and on. punky hardcore tunes like Ty Cobb, Never Named, No Attention and Telstar Ponies appear live at Sam Fay's Tues.
-12th November. the dead good An Unkind.
+The album also seems a step back in style (not that I'd know, like) with punky hardcore tunes like Ty Cobb, Never Named, No Attention and the dead good An Unkind.
 Musically ace, lyrically weird (but then only Eddie Vedder makes sense) and vocally blowing hot an' code.